briandoyle81/warpflow-contracts/README.md

 Costs should probably be in the attributes arrays instead of separate Add battle scarring to ships each time they get disabled
 CRITICAL: Don't allow lobbies to be created for map ids that don't exist
-CRITICAL: Handle fleets that have more than 10 ships running out of space for deployment
 CRITICAL: Put rank in json metadata and on image
 CRITICAL: Find a way to show hull trait
 CRITICAL: Deployment zones and position selection